 This attribute only works on registers and combinatorial signals.
 To achieve the fanout, it replicates the register or the driver that drives the combinatorial signal.
-This attribute can be set in the RTL or the XDC.
+This attribute can be set only in the RTL.

 MAX_FANOUT overrides the default value of the synthesis global option -fanout_limit.
-You can set that overall design default limit for a design through the Synthesis Project Settings or using the -fanout_limit command line option in synth_design.
+You can set that overall design default limit for a design through the Synthesis Project Settings or using the -fanout limit command line option in synth design.